Ares-Developers/Ares-docs/new/misc/mousesha.rst

+.. index; Cursors; SHP compression can be used on mouse.sha

 Mouse.sha
 ~~~~~~~~~

 SHP compression can now be used on :file:`mouse.sha`.
 Without Ares, using SHP
-compression on :file:`mouse.sha` would result in a garbled mouse cursor in-game
+compression on :file:`mouse.sha` would result in a garbled mouse cursor in-game.

 .. important:: Not yet successfully implemented.

-.. index; Cursors; SHP compression can be used on mouse.sha.

 .. versionadded:: 0.1